 Felony offense, with a sentence of 16 months, 2 years or 3 years in a California state prison

 Felony charges with a minimum sentence of 1 year in state prison

-Contact JD Law for quality representation during each step of your case!
+Contact jD LAW, P.C. for quality representation during each step of your case!

 Call us today for a FREE Consultation